Aftabnack/awesome-links/Goibibo.md

 This is a Go-MMT's B2B portal for hoteliers to list and sell their property on Goibibo & MakeMyTrip.
 There have been multiple things that I have worked upon in my tenure here.
 Here I will list down all the technical changes that we have done!

-> Below items are mentioned in Chronological order & dates mentioned are go live dates
+> * Below items are mentioned in Chronological order & dates mentioned are go live dates
+> * Product stories are intentionally not mentioned in Detail

 ## Technical changes